FTMPST: Fault-Tolerant Multiparty Session Types: A Semantics with Failure Patterns

 We deliberately do not specify failure pattern, although we usually assume that the failure patterns $ \fpUGet $, $ \fpUSkip $, and $ \fpWSkip $ use only local information, whereas $ \fpML $ and $ \fpCrash $ may use global information of the system in the current run.
 We provide these predicates to allow for the implementation of system requirements or abstractions like failure detectors that are typical for distributed algorithms.
 Directly including them in the semantics has the advantage that all traces satisfy the corresponding requirements, \ie all traces are valid \wrt the assumed system requirements.
 An example for the instantiation of these patterns is given implicitly via the Conditions~\ref{cond:all}.\ref{cond:crash}--\ref{cond:all}.\ref{cond:fpWskip} in Section~\ref{sec:typing} and explicitly in Section~\ref{sec:example}.
 If we instantiate the patterns $ \fpUGet $ with true and the patterns $ \fpUSkip $, $ \fpWSkip $, $ \fpCrash $, $ \fpML $ with false, then we obtain a system without failures.
 In contrast, the instantiation of all five patterns with true results in a system where failures can happen completely non-deterministically at any time.

 Note that we keep the failure patterns abstract and do not model how to check them in producing runs.
 Indeed system requirements such as bounds on the number of processes that can crash usually cannot be checked, but result from observations, \ie system designers ensure that a violation of this bound is very unlikely and algorithm designers are willing to ignore these unlikely events.
 In particular, $ \fpML $ and $ \fpCrash $ are thus often implemented as oracles for verification, whereas \eg $ \fpUSkip $ and $ \fpWSkip $ are often implemented by system specific time-outs.
 Note that we are talking about implementing these failure patterns and not formalising them.
 Failure patterns are abstractions of real world system requirements or software.
 We implement them by conditions providing the necessary guarantees that we need in general (\ie for subject reduction and progress) or for the verification of concrete algorithms.
 In practice, we expect that the systems on which the verified algorithms are running satisfy the respective conditions.
 Accordingly, the session channels, roles, labels, and processes mentioned in Figure~\ref{fig:semanticsPartA} are not parameters of the failure patterns, but just a vehicle to more formally specify the conditions on failure patterns in Section~\ref{sec:typing}.
+An implementation may or may not use these information to implement these patterns but may also use other information such as runtime information about time or the number of processes, as indicated by the \ldots in failure patterns in Figure~\ref{fig:semanticsPartA} such as $ \fpCrash(\PT, \ldots) $.

 Similarly, \strongR and \weakR interactions in potentially faulty systems are abstractions.
 They are usually implemented by handshakes and redundancy; replicated servers against crash failures and retransmission of late messages against message loss.
 Algorithm designers have to be aware of the additional costs of these interactions.